Search

 • In Total: All the fees above add up to a total 24.5% commission + minimum $0.45 in fees

-In comparison, these are the fees we pay on our website:
+In comparison, these are the fees we pay on our website

-• Payment Processing Fee: 2.25% + $0.30 USD on each sale
+• Payment Processing Fee: 2.4% + $0.30 USD on each sale

-When we began our business on Etsy, the fees were simple and straightforward: $0.20 per listing + 2%-3% per sale.
-However, Etsy is now a publicly-listed company more answerable to its shareholders than its customers.
+Etsy went public in 2015 and ever since then has been more answerable to its shareholders than its shops or customers.
 Accordingly, each year they have introduced new fees, mandates, commissions, and incentives that squeeze seller margins (and -- we believe -- also compromise the buyer's experience).

 By increasing the prices on our Etsy store, we are not earning more money.
 Increasing the product prices on our Etsy site covers the cost of those fees, plain and simple.